 Because there is no formula to determine the real cost of an accident, an experienced Charleston truck accident lawyer can help you determine what you are entitled to, and represent your rights against the big trucking corporations.

 Our firm is here to support you in any cases involving tractor trailer accidents.
 Please contact us for additional information on this area.

-The Charleston truck accident attorneys at Howell and Christmas, LLC will meet with you at no charge for your initial consultation and there is no obligation to use our services.
+The Charleston truck accident attorneys at Howell and Christmas will meet with you at no charge for your initial consultation and there is no obligation to use our services.

 Be Prepared – Because accidents happen to even the best of drivers, everyone should be prepared to do the right things immediately afterward.
 Many legal troubles arising from accidents could be avoided if the persons involved knew what they should do.

 Call a Law Enforcement Officer – Notify the local police department of the accident if it occurs in the city.
 If the accident occurs outside city limits, notify the County Sheriff’s office or the South Carolina Highway Patrol.
 Even in minor accidents where there are no serious injuries or property damage, notify the authorities immediately.
 An officer’s official report may assist you later if a claim for liability is filed.

 What Should I Do at the Scene? – In South Carolina, drivers involved in an auto accident where a person is injured or property is damaged must stop their vehicles at the scene of the accident or as close as possible without obstructing traffic.

 If someone is seriously injured, make arrangements for a doctor to come to the scene or call an ambulance.
 It is best not to move an injured person.
 Good intentions on your part may result in further injury to the victim.